-I’m Marcus Santer, creator of Qigong15.
+I’m Marcus Santer, founder of Qigong15.
 If you’re new to the world of Qigong or a seasoned veteran with decades of practice under your belt you’ll find something of value here.

 How can I be so confident?

 Because last time I checked there were 878 posts on this site and the purpose of this page is to help quickly guide you to those that are of most value to you.

 So… If you’re new to Qigong check these out:

 - What is Qigong?

 - The 5 main benefits people want from Qigong

 - Are Qigong and Chi Kung the same thing?